David Jolly: Between campaigns (2017–2026)

-Jolly frequently serves as a political commentator, most often as a contributor to MSNBC.

-Return to politics in 2025 and political positions
+2026 gubernatorial campaign

-After formally joining the Democratic Party that April, in June of 2025 Jolly announced a campaign for Governor of Florida for the 2026 election.
+After formally joining the Democratic Party that April, in June 2025 Jolly announced a campaign for governor of Florida for the 2026 election.
+His running mate is former Democratic congresswoman Gwen Graham from Florida's 2nd congressional district, with whom he served in the House of Representatives, and the runner-up in the Democratic gubernatorial primary in 2018.